-We are a leading E. coli litigation law firm, is monitoring a number of California E. coli outbreaks that may be connected to ground beef recalls.
+We are a leading E. coli litigation law firm.
+Our lawyers have helped people sickened in California E. coli outbreaks get compensation and justice.
 If you or your child have been diagnosed with this type of infection, contact our law firm for a free consultation.

-If you retain the firm to sue a company for E. coli, we will take measures to determine if the case of E. coli O157:H7 is connected to recalled ground beef, another food product, and/or a restaurant; 2) consult with epidemiologists and microbiologists; 3) and pursue claims against any parties that may be responsible for the illness.
+If you hire an E. coli lawyer at our law firm to sue a company for E. coli, we will take measures to determine if the case of E. coli O157:H7 is connected to recalled ground beef, another food product, and/or a restaurant; 2) consult with epidemiologists and microbiologists; 3) and pursue claims against any parties that may be responsible for the illness.

 - Souplantation: March 2007 – 15 people who ate at the Lake Forest, California, Souplantation between March 23 and 25 contracted E. coli infections.
 These cases have been connected to a recall of 75,000 of ground beef by United Food Group LLC.
 Even if a connection was not made between the ground beef and Souplantation, restaurants are responsible for food poisoning caused by their food.